 Vegan Spinach, Sausage and Cheese Casserole

-- 1 tbsp extra virgin olive oil (divided)
+- 1 tablespoon extra virgin olive oil (divided)

 - 6 cups sourdough bread (slice and cut into 1-inch cubes.
 Or use Italian or French bread or wholegrain bread or glutenfree bread)

 - 4 cloves garlic (minced)